facelessuser/Rummage/docs/src/markdown/usage.md

 **CSV** or **HTML**.
 The HTML output will be styled similar to the GUI interface with the results in tables with sortable columns.

-/// info | Large Result Sets
+> [!info] Large Result Sets
-Really, really large sets of results will probably be best suited for CSV as a browser may have a hard time loading the entire data set at once.
+> Really, really large sets of results will probably be best suited for CSV as a browser may have a hard time loading
-///
+> the entire data set at once.